sverweij/state-machine-cat/docs/api.md

-The [GraphViz documentation](https://www.graphviz.org/documentation/) (specifically the [Nodes, Edge and Graph attributes](https://graphviz.gitlab.io/_pages/doc/info/attrs.html) section) has a complete list of graph level parameters you can use.
+The [GraphViz documentation](https://www.graphviz.org/documentation/) (specifically the [Nodes, Edge and Graph attributes](https://graphviz.gitlab.io/_pages/doc/info/attrs.html) section) has a complete list of attributes you can use.

 ### `smcat.getAllowedValues()`
 Returns an object with all the possible options, and for each option the default